Categories

 • Tell all present students immediately before the meeting starts that you are starting the recording.
 If you’ll be recording all classes in the course, provide that information in the syllabus.

 • Set up a Team at the start of the semester, even if you’re teaching a face to face course.
 If you unexpectedly need to conduct class over Teams due to a campus closure, you’ll be well prepared.
-For more information, please see our Set Up a Class Team and Schedule a Recurring Meeting tutorial.
+For more information, please see our tutorial, “Create a Course Team, Add Students, and Set up a Recurring Meeting.”

 When should I not use this?